 Southern African Livelihoods Project

-In 2017 World Vision Australia, in partnership with Australian Government’s Department of Foreign Affairs and Trade, initiated the Southern African Livelihoods Project.
+In 2017 World Vision Australia, in partnership with Australian Government’s Department of Foreign Affairs and Trade, initiated the Southern Africa Livelihoods Project.
 The project is working with a number of agricultural groups across Southern Africa in a bid to assist them to diversify and commercialise their production.

 Over two years since the project began, Conor has been regularly visiting groups producing films, text stories and photo essays about their progress.